-Pope Leo XIV met with Archbishop of Canterbury Sarah Mullally in a historic encounter at the Vatican on Monday, where they prayed together and vowed to continue dialogue despite differences.
+Pope Leo XIV met with Archbishop of Canterbury Sarah Mullally in a historic encounter at the Vatican on Monday, where they prayed together and vowed to continue dialogue despite their differences.
 According to The Guardian, Mullally praised Leo's outspoken stance on global injustices, particularly his criticism of the US-Israeli war on Iran.
 The meeting marked a significant step in reinforcing relations between the Catholic and Anglican churches.

 Key Takeaways